BrettOrmsby/adventofcode/README.md

 # Advent of Code Solutions

 You can find my list of solutions under `src/solutions`.
+If you test solutions with this code, note that many of the data inputs I use are already trimmed unless the final whitespace is dependent for the solution.

 ## Philosophy